-The more I learn about the treatment of the first Australians, our Indigenous population, the less comfortable I feel reading about such settlements.
+The more I learn about the treatment of the first Australians, the less comfortable I feel reading about such settlements.
 Some of my heritage is German, and while I was interested to read about the strong German contingent, I am also aware that the land was never bought from Aboriginal Australians.
 It was stolen.
 It is fitting, therefore, that the name was eventually changed from German Station to Nundah which means “chains of waterholes” in the local Indigenous dialect.
 The area around Nundah was dominated by the Turrbal people before European settlement.

 The cemetery lies next to a small forest of mainly swamp paperbarks.
 They range from young trees to some giant specimens.

 While at the cemetery, I heard some shouting and bell ringing.
 I was hoping it wasn’t loud enough “to wake the dead” on this occasion!
 It turned out to be cyclo-cross racing and so I grabbed a couple of blurry action shots through the trees.